Edit

 </configuration>

-However, this is not as easy to do if a silo runs as part of an Azure Worker Role, which by default is configured to use workstation GC.
-There's a relevant blog post that discusses how to set the same configuration for an Azure Worker Role, see Server garbage collection mode in Azure.
+However, this isn't as easy if a silo runs as part of an Azure Worker Role, which defaults to using workstation GC.
+A relevant blog post discusses how to set the same configuration for an Azure Worker Role; see Server garbage collection mode in Azure.

 Important

 Server garbage collection is available only on multiprocessor computers.
-Therefore, even if you configure the garbage collection either via application .csproj file or via the scripts on the referred blog post, if the silo is running on a (virtual) machine with a single-core, you will not get the benefits of gcServer=true.
+Therefore, even if you configure garbage collection via the application .csproj file or the scripts in the referred blog post, you won't get the benefits of gcServer=true if the silo runs on a (virtual) machine with a single core.
 For more information, see GCSettings.IsServerGC remarks.